 Assessment The assessment of this policy can be measured by: 1) the adoption of tsunami and earthquake hazard policies by state, territorial and provincial, as well as local governments on warning dissemination and evacuation; 2) comprehensiveness of notification systems adopted by state, territorial, provincial and local jurisdictions; 3) regular tests of operational capability of notification, evacuation and response; 4) reauthorization and continued implementation of Public Law 109-424 (the Tsunami Warning and Education Act) that requires improvement in tsunami detection, forecasting, warning, notification, outreach, and mitigation in tsunami jurisdictions; 5) communities being designated by NOAA/National Weather Service (with state assistance) as a TsunamiReady™ Community; and 6) number of public education workshops and surveys completed in at-risk tsunami jurisdictions.

-History
+History (To be updated upon adoption)

-Policy Recommendation was first adopted as Policy Recommendations 01-1 and 01-2 by unanimous vote of the WSSPC members at the Annual Business Meeting October 24, 2001.
+Policy Recommendation 19-1 was first adopted as Policy Recommendations 01-1 and 01-2 by unanimous vote of the WSSPC members at the Annual Business Meeting October 24, 2001.
 Policy Recommendation 01-1 was revised and adopted as Policy Recommendation 04-1 by unanimous vote of the WSSPC membership at the Annual Business Meeting September 30, 2004.
 Policy Recommendation 01-2 was re-adopted as Policy Recommendation 04-2 by unanimous vote of the WSSPC membership at the Annual Business Meeting September 30, 2004.
 The Assessment section was revised and Policy Recommendations 04-1 and 04-2 were re-adopted as Policy Recommendation 07-1 and Policy Recommendation 07-2 by unanimous vote of the WSSPC membership at the Annual Business Meeting October 3, 2007.
 Policy Recommendation 07-1 and Policy Recommendation 07-2 were revised and re-adopted as Policy Recommendations 10-1 and 10-2 by unanimous vote of the WSSPC membership at the Annual Business Meeting July 9, 2010.
 Policy Recommendations 10-1 and 10-2 were combined into one policy recommendation: Policy Recommendation 13-1, and adopted by voice vote of the WSSPC membership at the Annual Business Meeting May 3, 2013; Montana Emergency Management abstained from voting.
 Policy Recommendation 13-1 was revised and re-adopted as Policy Recommendation 16-1 by unanimous voice vote of the WSSPC membership at the Annual Business Meeting May 6, 2016.
-Policy Recommendation 16-1 was revised and re-adopted as Policy Recommendation 19-1
+Policy Recommendation 16-1 was revised and re-adopted as Policy Recommendation 19-1 by xx vote of the WSSPC membership at the Annual Business Meeting April xx, 2019.